-Learn more about our 2016 class of Congressional Innovation Fellows!
+Learn more about our 2016 and 2017 class of Congressional Innovation Fellows!

 The Congressional Innovation Fellowship provides a unique opportunity to change Congress by injecting desperately needed technological expertise into the Legislative Branch.

-The fellowship is a twelve-month residency on Capitol Hill, running from January to December, with an optional 13th month the following January.
+The fellowship is a thirteen-month residency on Capitol Hill, running from January to December, with an optional 13th month the following January.
 Fellows work directly for a Member of Congress or Congressional Committee for the duration of their residency and may spend their time on technology-related issues like emerging technologies, AI and automation, election security, data privacy, encryption, cybersecurity or network neutrality.
 Typical duties may include:

 Briefing Members and staff about technology issues